atulmaharnawar/atulmaharnawar/README.md

 I am a Full Stack Software Engineer.
 Programming, swimming, bike riding are my hobblies.
 I like to learn new things.

 I have completed my BE in Computer Engineering from K. K. Wagh Institute of Engineering Education and Research, Nashik.
-Now I am looking to leverage everything that I have learnt in my education and get some hands-on experience.
+Now I am looking to leverage everything that I have learnt in my education and gain hands-on experience.

 I am currently learning Full Stack Java.